-Continuing Accreditation Report (CAR).
-The 25 page report prepared by a unit seeking continuing accreditation status that presents an overview of the institution and the education unit, and a summary of changes, new initiatives, and future directions as they pertain to each of the four standards categories.
+Continuing Accreditation Report.
+The report prepared by a unit seeking continuing accreditation status that presents an overview of the institution and the education unit, and a summary of changes, new initiatives, and future directions as they pertain to each of the four standards categories.